Render Engines

 • Screenshot of the project in the modeling software (make sure outlier is nice and organized).
 This can show things like baking groups.
 I recommend doing this more so if Maya was used and maybe not with Blender

 • Screenshot of the high detail mesh in ZBrush.
-This is less needed and maybe not even representative of the final high as one might have done changes to the model in the modeling software
+This is less needed and perhaps not even representative of the final high as one might have made changes to the model in the modeling software

 • Screenshot or render of the model with UV checker maps